MicrosoftDocs/entra-docs/docs/identity/monitoring-health/concept-activity-log-schemas.md

 ---
-title: Learn about the monitoring and health log schemas
+title: Learn about the monitoring and health activity log schemas
 description: Learn how to interpret the details found in the the Microsoft Entra audit and sign-in and logs schema.

 author: shlipsey3